Our approach to pelvic health

 -

-Patients with chronic constipation or incomplete bowel emptying, fecal or urinary incontinence (leakage), urinary urgency and frequency and symptoms associated with menopause, as well as women looking to optimize their musculoskeletal health and function during and after pregnancy, can all benefit from pelvic floor physical therapy.
+Patients with chronic constipation or incomplete bowel emptying, fecal or urinary leakage, urinary and frequency, symptoms associated with abdominal, urological or gynecological surgeries, as well as women looking to optimize their musculoskeletal health and function during and after pregnancy, can all benefit from pelvic floor physical therapy.

 -

 Absolutely!
 In pelvic health, many physical therapy interventions are based in education, changing behaviors and patterns, lifestyle management and exercise instruction … in other words, giving you all the knowledge, tools and strategies necessary to achieve change.
-And although physical therapy has traditionally been a hands-on profession, evidence-based research has indicated that a virtual platform is an effective way to deliver high-quality care and oftentimes, enhance outcomes due to improved attendance and compliance.
-Virtual visits can ease the logistical challenges associated with in-person therapy such as lengthy wait times for appointments; office closings due to inclement weather; travel time and associated expenses and need to juggle work and childcare.
+And although physical therapy has traditionally been a hands-on profession, research has indicated that a virtual platform is an effective way to deliver high-quality care and oftentimes, enhance outcomes due to improved attendance and compliance.
+Virtual visits can ease the most common barriers to care such as travel time and associated expenses, inclement weather and need to juggle work and childcare schedules.
 More time to devote to therapy, fewer distractions.
 It’s that simple!

 -